How Data Makes Arrival Time Estimating More Dependable – A Study in Timing Arrivals Part 2

 This is the second part of a series where we look at the value predicted routing, predicted port ETA, and port matching have on maritime operations.

 Knowing when your vessel will arrive at its destination is critical to running optimized maritime operations.
-At Spire Maritime, we never stop innovating and working to develop products and services that help our customers run the most efficient operations possible.
+At Spire Maritime, we never stop innovating and working to develop solutions that help our customers run the most efficient operations possible.
 This week we’re comparing AIS reported ETAs and Spire Maritime’s Vessels API ETAs.

 Spire’s Vessels API contains premium features including port matching, routing, and predicted port ETA.
 These features bring value to maritime operations in the areas of monitoring and predicting when a vessel is likely to arrive at its destination and be available for commercial services.